 How Often to Clean Silicone Baking Mats

 Silicone baking mats should be washed at the end of every baking session.
-While silicone mats can go into the dishwasher, hand-washing is recommended to prolong the life of the mat.
-If the mat begins to feel sticky, a more thorough cleaning is necessary to remove the build-up of oils that is causing the stickiness.
+While silicone baking mats can go into the dishwasher, hand-washing is recommended to prolong its life.
+If it begins to feel sticky, a more thorough, a deep clean of the silicone baking mat is necessary to remove the build-up of oils that is causing the stickiness.

 Equipment / Tools